NationalCentreTruthReconciliation/Secure-Record-Transfer/DEVELOPERS.md

 }
 ```

+## Continuous Integration

+A GitHub Actions workflow is set up to run Django tests on every pull request to the master branch.
+All tests must pass before a merge is allowed.
+The workflow configuration can be found in `.github/workflows/django-tests.yml`.

 ## Javascript Development

 If you're editing any of the `.js` files in this repo, add these settings to your [local VSCode settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settings-json-file) for this project to set your environment up.